Hiking in the Dolomites: Everything You Need to Know

 5. Alpe di Sennes

-Enjoy a quick dip in the highest waterfall in the Dolomites, Italy
+Enjoy a quick dip in the highest waterfall in the Dolomites.

 Straddling Parco Naturale delle Dolomite D'Ampezzo and Naturpark Fanes-Sennes-Prags, the Alpe di Sennes hiking trail takes you through some lovely scenery with picturesque chalets and lakes dotting the alpine landscape.
 Below the astounding and imposing rock face of Croda Rossa, forests and streams can be found bordering the path.
-One of the longer Dolomites day hikes, Alpe di Sennes is definitely well worth checking out and visitors invariably come away impressed with the beautiful nature on show.
+One of the longer Dolomites day hikes, Alpe di Sennes is well worth checking out and visitors invariably come away impressed.

 • How to get there: Just up the road from Cortina, Rifugio Malga Ra Stua is very easy to reach by bus.
 It is just as easy to drive here although the car park can get full quite quickly.